d12/crux-app-docs/docs/documentation-for-climbers/crux-app-features/sharing-photos-and-beta-videos.md

 sidebar_position: 4
 ---

-# Sharing photos and beta videos
+# Sharing Photos and Beta Videos

-Crux allows climbers to share photos and beta videos with the community.
-This feature is a great way to share your climbing achievements and get feedback from other climbers!
-Climbers also often use it to ask for help when they're stuck on a climb.
+Crux allows climbers to **share photos and beta videos** with the community.
+Whether you’re celebrating a send, looking for beta, or helping others figure out a climb, sharing visuals makes the experience more interactive!

+---

-## How to share photos and beta videos
+## How to Share Photos and Beta Videos

+To share a photo or beta video:
-1. Open the climb you want to share a photo or beta video for
+1. Open the **climb page** for the climb you want to post about.
-2. Scroll down to the comments section
+2. Scroll down to the **comments section**.
-3. Click the blue "New comment" button in the bottom right.
+3. Tap the **blue "New comment"** button in the bottom right.
-4. Fill out the comment form.
+4. Fill out the comment form and attach your photo or video.

 <img src="/img/posting-comments.png" alt="Posting a comment on a climb on the Crux Climbing App." class="screenshot" />

+---

-## Discovering photos and beta videos
+## Discovering Photos and Beta Videos

+📍 **On Climb Pages**
-Photos and beta videos are displayed in the comments section of each climb.
-You can scroll through the comments to see all the photos and videos that have been shared for that climb.
+Photos and beta videos are displayed in the **comments section** of each climb.
+Scroll through the comments to see all shared visuals for that climb.

+📍 **In the Gym Activity Feed**
-Photos and videos are also surfaced in the [activity feed](/docs/documentation-for-climbers/crux-app-features/activity-feed.md) for the gym.
-This makes it easy to scroll through all the latest content that has been shared at your gym!
+Photos and videos also appear in the gym’s [**Activity Feed**](/docs/documentation-for-climbers/crux-app-features/activity-feed.md), making it easy to browse **recently shared content** from your gym.

+---

-## Managing your comments
+## Managing Your Comments

-You can delete your comments at any time.
-To do this, click the "..." in the top right of your comment and select "Delete".
+You can **delete** your comments at any time:
+1. Tap the **"..."** in the top-right corner of your comment.
+2. Select **"Delete"** to remove it.

+---